olorolor/tableau-mcp/README.md

 Tableau MCP is a suite of developer primitives, including tools, resources and prompts, that will make it easier for developers to build AI applications that integrate with Tableau.

+## Enhanced Features

+This fork includes additional features built on top of the official Tableau MCP to improve user experience and productivity:

+### Favorites Management

+The favorites feature allows users to quickly access their most frequently used Tableau content.
+This enhancement provides:

+- **Quick Access to Preferred Content**: Retrieve your favorite projects, workbooks, views, and datasources without searching through the entire Tableau site
+- **Personalized Workflows**: Build AI workflows that prioritize your most important content based on your favorites
+- **Context-Aware Recommendations**: Use your favorites as context for AI-powered analysis and reporting

+**Use Cases:**

+1. **Daily Dashboard Review**: "Show me my favorite dashboards and summarize any significant changes in the last 24 hours"
+   - Quickly review your most important metrics without manually navigating through projects

+2. **Quick Report Generation**: "Generate a summary report from my favorite workbooks in the Sales project"
+   - Automatically compile insights from your curated list of key workbooks

+3. **Personalized Content Discovery**: "Find workbooks similar to my favorites that I haven't seen yet"
+   - Discover new relevant content based on your existing preferences

 ## Official Documentation

 https://tableau.github.io/tableau-mcp/